Brandbergen murders: Trial, verdict and aftermath

 According to his doctor, Karel Kaufner, the decision was a standard procedure: the man’s treatment had been completed, and he had given assurances that he would not return to Sweden.
 Kaufner also noted that a hospital is not the same as a prison.
 The prosecutor, by contrast, stated that she was not formally informed of the release.
 She learned indirectly that the man had been discharged and that police in Nyköping had already carried out the deportation.
-By then, the responsible doctor at Karsudden had already informed the police that the man agreed to deportation and that his condition allowed it.
+By then, the responsible doctor at Karsudden Hospital had already informed the police that the man agreed to deportation and that his condition allowed it.
 Cronier later said that neither she, the investigating police officers, nor the victims had been informed of the deportation, and that many people were now deeply worried for their safety.
 She also criticized the process as highly irregular, arguing that it was remarkable for a doctor to take the initiative to end the care of someone under special discharge review and arrange it through the police.
 The incident was referred to the supervisory unit of the National Board of Health and Welfare in Örebro for review.

 A check of the population register later revealed, however, that on 10 December 2002, Isberg had registered his new address with Swedish authorities.
 He was now listed at the Main Post Office in Helsinki.